bgu-frontend/hw2_2025/README.md

 # Introduction
 We will continue from hw1, the previous website.
-You will write a backend express server and a mongo database instead of the JSON server.
+You will write a backend express server and use a mongo database instead of the JSON server.

 ## Submission
 - Coding: 70%, Questions: 30%.